Reflections trail at Calke Abbey

 Come out of the wood into the Fisherman's car park.

-Follow the narrow stoned then stepped path which you will find to the right of the gateway.
-The path leads you down to Betty's Pond.
+Follow the narrow stoned then stepped path down from the car park to Betty's Pond.
 Bear left and go between the two ponds.

 Take the gate to your right and follow the path directly uphill, through the wood pasture which is part of the National Nature Reserve.
 Do not cross over the stile but bear right to meet an avenue of ancient oak trees after 30 metres.
 Turn left to follow the avenue and then continue straight ahead to meet the road.